xlab-uiuc/dmt/README.md

 3. Compile the kernel:

+> [!Note]
+>
-   **Note:** The step below is just for reference only.
+> The step below is just for reference only.
 You may use your favorite way to compile and install the kernel.

 ```bash
 $ make -j`nproc` --load-average=`nproc`